techidaily/site-howto/source/_posts/samsung-galaxy-a14-5g-screen-unresponsive-heres-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 It is the most commonly used method to fix Samsung Galaxy A14 5G's touch screen and power button issues, such as unresponsiveness.
 By restarting the Samsung Galaxy A14 5G device, background processes are disabled, and memory is freed up, allowing programs to run smoothly and potentially resolve the problem.
 To restart a Samsung Galaxy A14 5G device, press the Power and Volume Up buttons simultaneously, and release the Power button once the Samsung Galaxy A14 5Glogo appears.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2. Leave The Phone And Let The Battery Drain Completely

 ![low battery](https://images.wondershare.com/drfone/article/2023/03/drain-your-phone-battery.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Sometimes, the tablet screen may become unresponsive due to a software issue preventing the Samsung Galaxy A14 5G device from functioning correctly.
 Leaving the Samsung Galaxy A14 5G device unused and draining the battery helps resolve these issues.
 After fully discharging the battery, the Samsung Galaxy A14 5G device can be recharged and turned back on, potentially resolving the issue.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_1g4U13PBk0?si=xJLJtlc4hKBTBH8M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3. Contact Custom Service